A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Model Validation for Multiple Linear Regression

 \subsection{Transformation of explanatory variables}

-When the explanatory and response variables have a non-linear relationship, it is possible to have non-linear residual trend versus fitted values.
-In these cases, the transformation of the explanatory variables using a non-linear function including $x^2$ or $\log{x}$ is one of the most commonly used techniques to resolve this problem.
-A model can be established with a subset of explanatory variables and their transformations, with restriction that a variable and its transformation cannot be selected simultaneously because this leads to multicollinearity.
-If the explanatory variables are transformed using an appropriate function, then a model constructed with transformed variables will no longer demonstrate a non-linear relationship in the residual plot.
-Therefore, we generate transformed data as fixed candidates set of selected variables.
-The MIQP model presented in Section \ref{S:3_2} has a constraint to select at most one between an original and transformed variable pair.
+When the explanatory and response variables have a non-linear relationship, the non-linear trend can be observed in the residual plot.
+To remedy this issue, $\log$ or other nonlinear transformation can be used for the explanatory variables.
+When the transformed variables are added to the set of explanatory variables, at most one between the original and transformed explanatory variables can be included in the subset simultaneously to avoid multicollinearity.
+If the transformed explanatory variables work properly, the non-linear relationship issue in the residual plot can be fixed.
+Therefore, we generate transformed data as a fixed candidate set of selected variables.
+The MIQP model presented in Section \ref{S:3_2} has a constraint that selects at most one of the original and transformed variables from the pair.